 To test its preparedness capabilities and procedures, Judson University annually conducts tabletop exercises, in compliance with both the Clery Act and provisions of the Illinois Campus Safety Enhancement Act of 2008 (CSEA).
 For emergency notification, Judson University uses Nixle, which is an instant SMS text service that can be used to rapidly notify community members in the event of an emergency.

-Tabletop exercises of the Emergency Operating Procedures were conducted in 2021 and will continue to be conducted in 2022.
+Tabletop exercises of the Emergency Operating Procedures will be conducted in 2023-2024.